Crazy Rich Asians (novel): Reception

-The novel received positive reviews internationally from sources including The New York Times, The Boston Globe and The Independent.
 Janet Maslin of The New York Times wrote of the novel, "Mr. Kwan knows how to deliver guilty pleasures.
 He keeps the repartee nicely outrageous, the excess wretched and the details wickedly delectable."
+It is reported to been translated into over 40 languages, and sold 5 million copies.

-Film adaptation
+Film adaptation and sitcom series

 A film adaptation of the 2013 novel was directed by Jon M. Chu under Warner Bros.
 Pictures.
 Filming began in April 2017.
 It was distributed worldwide by Warner Bros.
 Pictures after being released on August 15, 2018.
 The director of the film appears in the book as a distant cousin of Rachel Chu's.
+On February 28, 2025, Variety magazine announced that a sitcom series of the book was being prepared stating: "A series adaptation of Crazy Rich Asians is in development at Max.
+Adele Lim, who co-wrote the 2018 film, has been set as showrunner and executive producer, while director Jon M. Chu will also return to executive produce."